 As the sustainable investor for a changing world we aim to generate long-term sustainable returns for our clients, based on six core investment features.

 - Conviction driven: In a changing world, our conviction based investment philosophy provides scope to capture both short and long-term opportunities for value creation.
 Our approach combines a thorough understanding of market dynamics and fundamentals (at security, sector, thematic levels), enabling high conviction positions and a dynamic allocation of capital across varied time horizons.

-- Sustainable: We make better decisions by integrating ESG factors into our investment processes.
-The way we invest and engage will result in better outcome for our clients.
+- Sustainable: We are convinced that we make better decisions by integrating sustainability into our investment processes.
+We believe this will result in better outcomes for our clients and the planet.